-Mary Sue: Stargirl avoided this in recent years, despite being based off of Geoff Johns' late sister.
-She's respectful, virginal, and always shown to be in the right in any debate, and is always mentioned by others as being pretty, nice, full of potential, and has various other superheroes trying to date her.
-But she avoids this by still being occasionally immature, and she's one of the least powerful members of the team.
+Mary Sue: Stargirl avoided this, despite being based off of Geoff Johns' late sister.
+She's respectful, virginal, always shown to be in the right in any debate, and is always mentioned by others as being pretty, nice, full of potential, and has various other superheroes trying to date her.
+But she avoids this by still being immature, and she's one of the least powerful members of the team.

-Memetic Mutation: Not much, but because of Alex Ross's...sugestive depiction of Maxine's costume, lead to many making jokes about her apparent lack of underwear or commenting that she forgot it.
+Memetic Mutation: Not much, but because of Alex Ross's...suggestive depiction of Maxine's costume, lead to many making jokes about her apparent lack of underwear or commenting that she forgot it.

 Ascended Meme: Which was once noted in story, when a bunch of comments are made about her, from calling her a joke, insulting her former use of wearing a hat, and refering to her as the 'team mascot' or pet, one of the comments heard included 'Does she even wear underwear?'
 While sorta funny, combined with her face and the other comments, makes it just fuel to her woobieness.